As we make our way through the picturesque English

 8:00PM – Group Dinner at the hotel.

 Overnight Tintagel.
-Camelot Castle Hotel; To Be Confirmed.
+Camelot Castle Hotel.

 Day 7.
 Saturday, June 6.
 Tintagel: Tintagel Castle; Merlin’s Cave;